wildwinter/dink/README.md

   * Optionally produces a JSON file detailing the Dink structure (e.g. who is the speaker for each line?
 What are the directions?).
   * Optionally produces an Excel file with all the strings in for localization.
   * Optionally produces an Excel file for voice recording, including mapping to actors if supplied.
 Checks the **status of existing audio files** to figure out what has actually been recorded.
+* At runtime:
+  * Load the compiled Ink story, as normal.
+(Remember, Dink compiled it for you!)
+  * Load the Dink runtime data, which will give you extra information about each line of dialogue or action - the speaker, the direction etc.
+  * Load the strings file that Dink generated, and use it to display the strings at runtime.
+(Because if you want you can swap it out for translations, instead of using the strings embedded in the Ink.)
+  * All these extra features are only for Knots and Stitches tagged as #dink.
+All your other Ink will work as usual (but you will get the localization for free!).

 ### Contents
 * [The Basics](#the-basics)